schibsted/spid-tech-docs/resources/articles/verified-hash.md

 # :tabs

-The following are examples of how to hash the `POST` body data so its authenticity can be validated by SchAcc.
+The following are examples of how to hash the `POST` body data so its authenticity can be validated by Schibsted account.

 ## :tab PHP